MartinEesmaa/VVCEasy/README.md

 Windows source run (Batchfile): VVCEasy.bat

 Windows/Mac/Linux source run (Csharp): Bin/Release or Debug/netX.x/VVCEasy.exe (after build of C#), this requires VVCEasy.dll to run console application.

-Note to Mac and Linux of o266player VLC: Sorry Mac and Linux users :(, here is a why MacOS and Linux cannot run VLC o266player.

-On macOS 10.15.6, I tried build, but it failed, you can have a look for Stack Overflow: [Link](https://stackoverflow.com/questions/70387126/error-1-and-2-trying-to-compile-vlc-o266player-missing-git-and-txt).

-On Linux, it doesn't support of VLC (o266player build).
-If you want to run VLC (o266player version), you need to run Windows only for a virtual machine or your a real computer.

 Matrix chat: https://matrix.to/#/#vvceasy:matrix.org